Kelli Berglund: 2012–2016: Lab Rats and other Disney roles

 From 2012 to 2016, Berglund starred as Bree Davenport, an overly outgoing, bionic super-human with super speed, in the Disney XD live-action comedy series Lab Rats alongside co-stars Tyrel Jackson Williams, Billy Unger, and Spencer Boldman.
 She continued to play Bree Davenport on Lab Rats 2016 spinoff series Lab Rats: Elite Force.

 In 2013, Berglund guest starred on the Disney XD series Kickin' It, where she played karate prodigy Sloane Jennings.
 In this episode, her character sings "Had Me @ Hello" as a duet with Kim Crawford, played by Olivia Holt.
 In mid-2013, Berglund began work on the 2013 Disney Channel Original Movie, How to Build a Better Boy, in which she stars as Mae Hartley, a tech-savvy young woman who along with her best friend, devises a plan to create the perfect boyfriend.
 She sings "Something Real" with China Anne McClain which was released on July 29, 2014.

+2016–present: Career expansion

 In 2016, Berglund co-starred in the NBC television film, Dolly Parton's Christmas of Many Colors: Circle of Love, playing the role of Willadeene Parton, Dolly Parton's older sister.
 The same year, she starred in the film Raising the Bar, in which she plays a former gymnast who gets back into the sport after relocating to Australia.
 In 2018, Berglund starred in Going for Gold, a film about cheerleading, set in Adelaide, Australia.